 You know the kind of girl, a wonder for a weekend, nightmare by a week.
 “I was her rock, her centre and her ballast” was what she called me, within our first hour of meeting, lying in her bedroom, surrounded by a party, shortly after sex.
 Talk about the jackpot, had I won it ?
 You bet your life I had because she was so beautiful, strong and yet fragile: something out of films, or maybe an explorer, but certainly something special: unique you know.

 And then she started shouting.
 Screaming because I dropped the kettle.
 Life as we know it had ended and it was all my fault.
-And then she said “Sorry, I cannot help myself sometimes” and I was young and still thought I could fix some things so of course I put my arms around her and said, “I’ll love you always” which is not so good because I’m slightly north of crazy myself.
-Well “out there,” if you want to know, and being someone’s “rock” sounded slightly scary.
+And then she said “Sorry, I cannot help myself sometimes” and I was young, and still thought I could fix things, so of course I put my arms around her and said, “I’ll love you always” which is not so good because I’m slightly north of crazy myself: well “out there,” if you want to know, and being someone’s “rock” sounded slightly scary.